Article Line Long1

 Most of the girls on my team are cat ladies, and we’re wracking our minds attempting to think up some kitty proof couches.
 It would be amazing if you could do a little highlight on some durable furniture that could stand up to kitty claws.

-35. I agree with the Dyson Animal cordless – since getting this, our lives living with a furry semi-feral Australian Shepherd/Golden Retriever mutt mix are so much better.
+I agree with the Dyson Animal cordless – since getting this, our lives living with a furry semi-feral Australian Shepherd/Golden Retriever mutt mix are so much better.
 The dog makes so much hair but the Dyson is so light and easy that I just vacuum every day like it’s no big deal.
 We have all tile floors and for a rug, we used Interface Flor carpet squares.
 For less than $500 we have a rug that is bigger than a 9’x12′ and it’s individual squares held to each other with a sticker/tape.
 When an accident happens, we just take the stained squares outside and hose them off.
 A few were so gross that I didn’t want to scrub too much and just tossed them and replaced with new.
 Another trick I use is buying cute fleece for pennies at the fabric store and then using it to wrap around the seat of the sofa.
 It is super washable and the edges don’t fray so there isn’t any sewing required.
 They make way more stylish fleece options now and you can change them out based on the season.
-I have a few right now that I rotate so the couch is never bare while one is in the washing machine.
-With just a few simple hacks, you can still have great design while living with dogs!
-Thanks EHD for thinking of all us animal AND design lovers.
+I have a few right now that I rotate so the couch is… Read more »

 I let the enormous mud puddle dry completely before dry brushing it all off and it looks absolutely as good as new.